richardatval/www.greatproject.org.uk/_posts/2019-03-13-the-great-project-helps-over-400-people.md

 published: true
 title: 'The GREAT Project helps over 400 people! '
 summary: >-
-  The GREAT Project has supported over 400 participants and is now looking to work with more men.
+  The GREAT Project is proud to have supported over 400 participants and is now looking to work with more men.
 ---
 ![not thumbnail.jpg]({{site.baseurl}}/img/not thumbnail.jpg)